CLIENT :: BURGER KING

 Agency :: DAVID THE AGENCY

 At the end of 2014 I began working on the Burger King account for the second time.
-Since then, we brought The King back, shined light on some accidents, encouraged the executives to give control to a real chicken, reintroduced Chicken Fries to their intense fan base, created the "Crown" campaign, and spent day after day shooting food.
+Since then, we brought The King back, shined light on what happens when you play with fire, encouraged the executives to give control to a real chicken, reintroduced Chicken Fries to their intense fan base, created the "Crown" campaign, and spent day after day shooting food.
 Nothing.
 But.
 Food.
 Scroll down if you’re hungry.

 Project :: RETURN OF THE MAC ('N CHEETOS)